avive/karmacoin-docs/versioned_docs/version-0.1.0/design/tokenomics.md

 #### Transaction Fees Subsidies
 - The protocol rewards up 250M KCoins to users payment transactions over 10 years period in the form of transaction fees subsidies.
 - Transaction susedies are minted by the protocol for payment transactions and are given to block producers.
 When a subsidy is applied, the user who submitted the transaction doesn't pay the transaction fee.
+- Only the first 10 transactions per user are eligible for transaction fees subsidies to mitigate spam attacks.
 - These intentional design decision designed to encourage sign-ups, appreciation, and coin usage in the real-world as means of payment.

 ---